 Restore Your Apple Watch

-If you’ve worked through all the steps above, but you’ve noticed that your Apple Watch Series 3 battery life still dies quickly, you may want to try restoring it to factory defaults.
+If you’ve worked through all the steps above, but you’ve noticed that your Apple Watch still dies quickly, you may want to try restoring it to factory defaults.
 When you do this, all of the settings and content (music, apps, etc.) will be completely erased from your Apple Watch.
 It’ll be as if you were taking it out of the box for the first time.

 To restore your Apple Watch to factory defaults, open the Settings app and tap General -> Reset and tap Erase All Content and Settings.
 After tapping the confirmation alert, your Apple Watch will reset to factory defaults and restart.